philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 Notice that the state class is chained to the component class; this is important.
 Since state rules describe the state of a component, they should not appear on their own.

 In addition, by using a prefix like `is-*` we can write tests to ensure that this is enforced.
-One way to test these types of rules is using [CSSLint](http://csslint.net).
+One way to test these types of rules is using [CSSLint](http://csslint.net) and [HTML Inspector](http://philipwalton.com/articles/introducing-html-inspector/).

 ### JavaScript "Selectors"